tencentyun/intlcloud-documents/product/计算/云服务器/操作指南/实例/搜索实例_intl.md

+## Scenario

-By default, the CVM console displays the CVMs for all projects in the current region.
-To help you quickly search CVMs in the current region, Tencent Cloud provides CVM search feature.
-You can filter out CVMs by such resource attributes as project, CVM billing method, CVM type, availability zone, IP, CVM ID, and CVM name.
+By default, the CVM console displays the instances for all projects in the current region.
+To help you quickly search instances in the current region, Tencent Cloud provides CVM search feature.
+You can filter out instances by such resource attributes as project, instance billing method, instance type, availability zone, IP, instance ID, and instance name.

-## Procedure
+## Directions

-1. Log in to the [CVM Console](https://console.cloud.tencent.com/cvm/index), enter the keyword in the search box, and then click the search icon to query the CVMs that match the search criteria.
+1. Log in to the [CVM Console](https://console.cloud.tencent.com/cvm/index), enter the keyword in the search text box, and then click the search icon to query the CVMs that match the search conditions.
+Or you can choose a specific dimension for searching after clicking the search icon.
 ![](https://main.qcloudimg.com/raw/4eac2d19630d80b29ea2278636daee3f.png)

 2. You can click **Help** to view the syntax of search examples.